 There is an entitlement to personal support to help young people fulfil their potential and make the most of their opportunities with additional support wherever that's needed.
-There will be a new emphasis by all staff on looking after our children's health and wellbeing - to ensure that the school is a place where children feel safe and secure.
+There will be an emphasis on looking after our children's health and wellbeing - to ensure that the school is a place where children feel safe and secure.

-Children in primary schools in Scotland work within the Broad General Education (BGE) ; there are three levels within this:
+Children in primary schools in Scotland work within the Broad General Education (BGE); there are three levels within this: